Jezza/Elemental-Sciences-2/README.md

 This mod is under the [LGPLv3](http://www.tldrlegal.com/license/gnu-lesser-general-public-license-v3-(lgpl-3.0) license.

+**Credits**
+Credit for the power system goes to the CoFH team.
+Thanks a lot gents. :)
+Thanks to all the people that could put up with my presence in #minecraftforge.

 **Compiling the mod**
 Because this mod is really early stage, I can't blame you for wanting to compile this code, rather then the released versions.
 The released versions for now are behind because I want to establish a proper foothold in things.
 EG, code base, and build server up and running, etc.
 But note that I take no responsibility for the outcome of the compile, as noted in the license.